Study a PhD at the University of Bradford and contribute new and significant knowledge to the diverse field of social sciences.

 Peace Studies and International Development

-Our Department of Peace Studies and International Development is a globally-recognised centre of excellence for research, innovation, and policy/practitioner engagement on peace, conflict and development issues, including international relations, politics and history.
+Our Department of Peace Studies and International Development is a globally-recognised centre of excellence for research and innovation.

 We welcome research proposals related to these themes: